Nightsaver Meters: Cheaper Electricity?

 |Provider||24hr Unit Price||Day Unit Price (Nightsaver)||Night Unit Price (Nightsaver)||Annual Cost (24hr)*||Annual Cost (Nightsaver)*||Savings (minus Nightsaver standing charge)|

 *Unit price only, before 24hr meter standing rates, levies, VAT and provider discounts.

 As we can see, a Nightsaver meter could definitely save you some cash, but you’ll need to be quite disciplined about shifting consumption of energy-guzzling appliances towards the cheaper-priced nighttime hours.
 Appliance timers, smart plugs and timer plugs could all help you do this, removing the hassle of yet another thing to remember.

-Nightsaver times for 2019 have been set at 11 pm to 8 am during wintertime, and from 12 am to 9 am during the summer.
+Nightsaver times for 2020 have been set from 11 pm to 8 am during wintertime, and from 12 am to 9 am during the summer.
 The winter season starts in late October until late March while the summer season is set from late March until late October.

 The reason for the shift in times is purely because of daylight savings’ time, meaning that it is actually the same hours that are cheaper year-round, but this way your meter doesn’t have to be reset every time the time changes.
 All things considered, nine hours is quite a reasonable amount of time to be able to benefit from a cheaper electricity rate.

 We already know that a Nightsaver meter and tariff can save you money, as long as you’re careful about planning your electricity consumption so that you use more than a quarter of it during the tariff hours.
 But how can you plan ahead more accurately?